ibm-cloud-docs/databases-for-elasticsearch/reference-security.md

 {{site.data.keyword.databases-for-elasticsearch}} provides a [Data Sheet Addendum (DSA)](https://www.ibm.com/software/reports/compatibility/clarity-reports/report/html/softwareReqsForProduct?deliverableId=B9C96C207A5E11E89D57EFEED3CB8BE9){:new_window} with its policies as a Data Processor regarding content and data protection.

+## HIPAA

+{{site.data.keyword.databases-for-elasticsearch}} meets the required {{site.data.keyword.IBM_notm}} controls that are commensurate with the Health Insurance Portability and Accountability Act of 1996 (HIPAA) Security and Privacy Rule requirements.
+These requirements include the appropriate administrative, physical, and technical safeguards required of Business Associates in 45 CFR Part 160 and Subparts A and C of Part 164.
+HIPAA must be requested at the time of provisioning and requires a representative to sign a Business Associate Addendum (BAA) agreement with {{site.data.keyword.IBM_notm}}.

 ## Terms

 - [The IBM Privacy Policy](https://www.ibm.com/privacy/us/en/)